-12. Linking our Online Safety Policy with other school policies
+12. Linking your Online Safety Policy with other school policies

-This online safety policy provides the school with a framework to develop our online safety ethos and enables leaders and managers to detail strategic approaches and considerations, with regards to the safer use of technology.
-The policy is used as part of an effective whole school approach to online safety.
-All staff in school understand their responsibilities to ensure that children and young people are able to use the internet appropriately and safely.
-Western Road Community Primary School ensures online safety is a running and interrelated theme whilst implementing this policy.
+This online safety policy provides educational settings with a framework to develop their online safety ethos and enables leaders and managers to detail strategic approaches and considerations, with regards to the safer use of technology.
+The policy should be used as part of an effective whole school approach to online safety.
+All staff in schools need to understand their responsibilities to ensure that children and young people can use the internet appropriately and safely.
+Schools should ensure online safety is a running and interrelated theme whilst implementing this policy.